 This study examines how Vygotsky's constructivist learning theory can be applied to differentiated learning in elementary schools, focusing on adapting classroom instruction to meet individual student needs.
 Teachers implementing Bruner's spiral curriculum will find this relevant because both Vygotsky and Bruner emphasised constructivist approaches where students build knowledge progressively, and understanding how to differentiate instruction supports the spiral curriculum's goal of revisiting concepts at appropriate developmental levels.

-Research on spiral theory-based cybersecurity curriculum development (Author, Year) provides a comprehensive framework for structuring cybersecurity education through progressive complexity, where foundational concepts are revisited and expanded upon at increasingly sophisticated levels throughout the learning journey.
+Research on spiral theory-based cybersecurity curriculum development (Author, Year) provides a comprehensive framework for structuring cybersecurity education through progressive complexity, where foundational concepts are revisited and expanded upon at increasingly sophisticated levels throughout the learning process.

 Basu et al. (2018)

 This paper describes the development of a cybersecurity curriculum based on spiral theory principles, applying Bruner's approach of revisiting core concepts with increasing complexity across multiple courses.
-Teachers interested in spiral curriculum design will find this valuable as a concrete example of how spiral theory can be implemented in a specialised field, demonstrating practical strategies for building foundational concepts that are reinforced and expanded throughout a program.
+Teachers interested in spiral curriculum design will find this valuable as a concrete example of how spiral theory can be implemented in a specialised field, demonstrating practical strategies for building foundational concepts that are reinforced and expanded throughout a programme.

-Research on constructivist theory in foreign language teaching 83 citations (Author, Year) demonstrates how learners actively construct knowledge through meaningful interaction and authentic communication experiences, offering valuable insights for educators seeking to move beyond traditional grammar-translation methods towards more engaging and effective language acquisition approaches.
+Research on constructivist theory in foreign language teaching 83 citations (Author, Year) demonstrat es how learners actively construct knowledge through meaningful interaction and authentic communication experiences, offering valuable insights for educators seeking to move beyond traditional grammar-translation methods towards more engaging and effective language acquisition approaches.

 Suhendi et al. (2018)

 This study explores John Dewey's constructivist learning theory and its application to foreign language learning and teaching, examining how students can actively build their ownunderstanding.
-Teachers working with spiral curriculum will benefit from understanding Dewey's constructivism because it shares fundamental principles with Bruner's approach, particularly the emphasis on students constructing knowledge through experience and the importance of building new learning upon previous understanding.
+Teachers working with spiral curriculum will benefit from understanding Dewey's constructivism because it shares fundamental principles with Bruner's approach, particularly the emphasis on students constructing knowledge through experience and building new learning upon previous understanding.

 Integration and Evaluation of Spiral Theory based Cybersecurity Modules into core Computer Science and Engineering Courses 12 citations